SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Using_Smart_Trap_Processor/Processor_Configuration.md

 # Configuring processing rules

 To configure a processor element, you can either use DataMiner Cube or the Smart Trap Processor tool (on the *Processor Configuration* page).
 The configuration described below is the same regardless of which interface is used.
+The only difference is that the *Processed Traps* table in the tool is called the *Processed Messages* table in the processor element in Cube.

 ## Trap IP Sources configuration